cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 )
 ```

 **Note**: In the DDL example above all of the keywords are written in UPPERCASE because I believe it makes the DDL more readable.
-In practice keywords can be in any case you wish to use as they are not case sensitive.
+In practice keywords can be in any case you wish to use as **they are not case sensitive**.

 Once you have a DDL like the example above there are three ways that you can send the DDL to Riak TS to create your table: